The Tree That Bleeds

 Additional Xinjiang Reading

 Does this kind of book appeal to you?
-Then you might be interested to check out my review of other similar books such as:
+Then you might be interested to check out other great Xinjiang books.
+These include:

 - English by Wang Gang (Review): a translation of a popular Chinese novel written by a man who grew up in Xinjiang